 Michael Vaughan Family Pastor

 Michael began serving as Family Pastor in 2018 after serving at churches in Kentucky and Eastern Tennessee.
 He received his B.A. in Bible and Pastoral Ministry from Johnson University, and is currently finishing his M.Div. at The Southern Baptist Theological Seminary.
-He is married to Amy with whom he has two sons, Josiah and Ezra.
+He is married to Amy with whom he has two sons, Josiah and Ezra and a daughter, Caroline.
 Michael loves to read and teach the Bible and Theology.
 When he isn’t camping or hiking, he’s rooting for his beloved Carolina Panthers, and is probably thinking about what he’s going to eat next!

 Dalton and Eleanor have been married since 1965 and have two children and two grandchildren.
 He grew up in North Carolina and moved to Virginia to work at the shipyard.
 More importantly, he was saved in 1973.
 Since then, he has served in many ministries from children’s church to deacon.
 He currently leads a small group and is active in the Men’s Ministry.
 His life verse is Titus 3:5: “Not by works of righteousness which we have done, but according to His mercy He saved us, by the washing of regeneration, and renewing of the Holy Spirit.”
 Dalton has served as an elder of Nansemond River since 2016.